-IFTTT stands for 'If This Then That', and enables you to link apps together to create recipes to perform certain actions – for example, IF your weather app says it's going to rain THEN tell your Philips Hue lights to turn blue.
+IFTTT stands for 'If This Then That', and enables you to link apps together to create applets to perform certain actions – for example, IF your weather app says it's going to rain THEN tell your Philips Hue lights to turn blue.
 The IF Android Wear app enables you to automate a host of tasks such as sending automated SMS messages by tapping your smartwatch.

 Free, Download IF by IFTTT app

-If wanting to be able to send SMS messages is high on your list of 'tasks I want to be able to do on my smartwatch' then Wear Messenger is well worth considering and offers a useful alternative to Google's own app.
+If wanting to be able to send SMS messages is high on your list of 'tasks I need to be able to do on my smartwatch' then Wear Messenger is well worth considering and offers a useful alternative to Google's own app.
 It comes with several keyboard options, voice input, customisable alerts and the option to send quick responses to your contacts.

 Wear Audio Recorder